hua-lab/ctt/README.md

 		If some packages have been installed, you may just do "make package" ("package" could be "blast", "hmmer", "CD-HIT", "genewise", "pfam", "pfamscan", or "CD-HIT" depending on which package you need to install)

-		The exacutable files of "blast", "hmmer", "CD-HIT", and "genewise" are saved in $HOME/bin directory, which should be added in the PATH.
+		The executable files of "blast", "hmmer", "CD-HIT", and "genewise" are saved in $HOME/bin directory, which should be added in the PATH.

 3. Organize genomes you want to annotate